What Welfare Benefits Can You Claim as an Asylum Seeker or Refugee?

 What Benefits Can Refugees Claim?

-Once you have been granted refugee status, humanitarian protection, or leave to remain, you can apply for mainstream UK benefits, including:
+Once you have been granted refugee status or humanitarian protection, you can apply for mainstream UK benefits, including:

 ✅ Universal Credit – A monthly payment for living costs if you are unemployed or on a low income.